retest/gui-state-machine-api/README.md

 * `sbt scalastyle` to make a check with ScalaStyle.
 * `sbt doc` to generate the scaladoc API documentation.
 * `sbt scalafmt` to format the Scala source files with scalafmt.

-## Bash Scripts for REST Calls
-The directory [scripts](./scripts) contains a number of Bash scripts which use `curl` to send REST calls to a running server.

 ## NFA for the Representation of Tests
 A nondeterministic finite automaton represents the states of the GUI during the test.